-If you are a nonprofit reporting a loss from a trade or business and that loss is not reported on line 1 of the IT-20NP, enter the following:
+If you are a nonprofit reporting a loss from a trade or business and that loss is not reported on line 1 of the IT-20NP, compute your separate line NOL as follows and enter this amount as part of line 10:

-- On line 1 of the Schedule IT-20 NOL, enter your federal net operating loss minus the amount reported using Code 152.If Code 152 is a negative number, this will function as an addback. - On lines 2, 3, and 4, enter zero. - On line 5, enter the portion of these modifications that you used to compute your Code 152 amount.
+- On line 1 of the Schedule IT-20 NOL, enter your federal net operating loss minus the amount reported using Code 152.If Code 152 is a negative number, this will function as an addback. - On lines 2, 3, and 4, enter zero. - On line 5, enter the portion of these modifications that you used to compute your Code 152 amount. - On line 7, enter the apportionment percentage as otherwise required.

-If you are reporting a loss allowable after reporting excess inclusion income, enter the following:
+If you are reporting a loss allowable after reporting excess inclusion income, determine your net operating loss as follows and enter the amount on line 10:

-- On line 1 of the Schedule IT-20 NOL, enter your federal net operating loss minus the amount reported using Code 153.
-If Code 153 is a negative number, this will function as an add-back. - On lines 2, 3, and 4, enter zero. - On line 5, enter the portion of these modifications that you used to compute your Code 153 amount.
+On line 1 of the Schedule IT-20 NOL, enter your federal net operating loss minus the amount reported using Code 153.
+If Code 153 is a negative number, this will function as an add-back.

+- On lines 2, 3, and 4, enter zero. - On line 5, enter the portion of these modifications that you used to compute your Code 153 amount. - On line 7, enter the apportionment percentage as otherwise required.